adikulkarni11/adikulkarni11/README.md

 - 🌱 I’m currently learning **Cloud Computing!**

-- 👯 I’m looking to collaborate on **anything related to AI!
-Specifically ML**
+- 👯 I’m looking to collaborate on **anything related to AI, ML, & Software Engineering**

 - 📝 2021 Goal: **Contributing to more open-source Github projects**